dedica-team/nivio/docs/source/schema/Models/ItemDescription.rst

      - The type of the item.
 A string describing its nature.
 If no icon is set, the type determines the displayed icon.
      - optional, defaults to null
      - service|database|volume
-   * - lifecycle
+   * - statuses
-     - String
+     - List<map>
-     - The lifecycle state of an item.
+     - A list of statuses that works like hardcoded KPIs.
      - optional, defaults to null
      - null
    * - status
      - List<map>
-     -
+     - A list of statuses that works like hardcoded KPIs.
      - optional, defaults to null
      - null
    * - frameworks
      - Map
-     -
+     - The parts used to create the item.
+Usually refers to technical frameworks.
      - optional, defaults to null
      - null
-   * - statuses
+   * - lifecycle
-     - List<map>
+     - String
-     - A list of statuses that works like hardcoded KPIs.
+     - The lifecycle state of an item.
      - optional, defaults to null
      - null
    * - tags